F5Networks/f5-aci-servicecenter/docs/faq.rst

 **Q. Why do VLANs from the F5 ACI ServiceCenter application visibility table vanish if I destroy and re-create service graph template of my VIRTUAL Logical Device on Cisco APIC?**

 For virtual ADC logical devices, if you did the following steps

 -  Take snapshot

 -  Delete service graph template

--  Revert to snapshot config.
+-  Revert to snapshot config

 The VLAN encap values associated with logical interfaces of the LDEV change and do not remain the same.
 The application detects this change and shows a warning on the L2-L3 stitching LDEV info page that displays VLANs.
 You can click the warning to update the VLAN tag.